apos/m5-stack-dsc/README.md

 Cheers
 Axel

-# M5Stack
+# M5Stack Basic (NOT FIRE !)
-All important informations for the ports you get here at M-BUS
+All important informations for M5Stick Basic the ports you get here at M-BUS
 - https://docs.m5stack.com/en/core/gray

-I also tested on the actual version (V26 black) of M5stack (https://docs.m5stack.com/en/core/basic_v2.6)
+I also tested and run the actual version (V26 black) of M5stack Basic (https://docs.m5stack.com/en/core/basic_v2.6) which works fine.

 # Upload and compile